Izzy-Elizzy/ReviewerExtractor/codeV3/README.md

 - Perform simple searches ("CMD+F) on the excel version of the output dataframe: this will allow you to search words in the published abstracts as well and not rely only on the N-grams.

 **What the User needs:**
 The user needs an ADS API Access Token (can be found here:  https://ui.adsabs.harvard.edu/help/api/), which searches the input into ADS.
-Other libraries needed include: nltk and pandas version 1.5.
+Other libraries needed include: nltk and pandas.

 Please look at the [Jupyter Notebook v1 of the code](https://github.com/ninoc/ReviewerExtractor/blob/main/codeV1/ExpertiseFinder_Tutorial.ipynb) to learn about all the possible keywords.